ESGF/esgf-installer/docs/installation.rst

     git clone https://github.com/ESGF/esgf-installer.git

 2. Checkout the appropriate branch/tag.
-For example, the 3.0 alpha version can be accessed with the following command:
+For example, the 3.0 beta version can be accessed with the following command:

 .. code-block::

-    git checkout tags/v3.0a5 -b 3.0_alpha
+    git checkout tags/v3.0b1 -b 3.0_beta

 3. To avoid being prompted for various parameters, the ``esgf.properties.template`` should be populated with the proper values for your node.
 See `the properties file documentation <https://esgf.github.io/esgf-installer/autoinstall_usage.html>`_ for information when populating.